-- 1.2.4 EC216/2008 is a European legislative regulation which builds on the provisions of the Chicago Convention and establishes for European Member States the regulations for 'high and uniform protection of the European citizen' in aviation safety.
-It mandates the formation of a European Aviation Safety Agency (EASA) and sets out the powers of EASA for regulating aviation safety in Europe.
-Article 8 of EC216/2008 requires operators involved in commercial transport to "demonstrate their capability and means of discharging the responsibilities associated with their privileges..." and therefore "...these capabilities and means shall be recognised through the issuance of a certificate". - 1.2.5 Commission Regulation, UK reg (EU) No 139/2014 (the UK Aerodromes Regulation), sets out the implementing rules and administrative procedures related to aerodromes as required by EC216/2008.
-ADR.OR.B.005 requires an applicable certificate to be issued by the Competent Authority (the Office of the Director of Civil Aviation & the UK Civil Aviation Authority) in order to operate an aerodrome for commercial transport. - 1.2.6 In addition, UK Reg (EU) No 139/2014 (the UK Aerodromes Regulations), paragraph ADR.OR.E.005 requires that each aerodrome operator establish and maintain an aerodrome manual, such that it "...contains or refers to all necessary information for the safe use, operation and maintenance of the aerodrome..."
+1.2.1 EC216/2008 is a European legislative regulation which builds on the provisions of the Chicago Convention and establishes for European Member States the regulations for 'high and uniform protection of the European citizen' in aviation safety.
+It mandates the formation of a European Aviation Safety Agency (EASA) and sets out the powers of EASA for regulatingaviation safety in Europe.
+Article 8 of EC216/2008 requires operators involved in commercial transport to "demonstrate their capability and means of discharging the responsibilities associated with their privileges..." and therefore "...these capabilities and means shall be recognised through the issuance of a certificate".

+- 1.2.2 Commission Regulation, UK (EU) No 139/2014 (the UK Aerodromes Regulation), sets out the implementing rules and administrative procedures related to aerodromes as required by EC216/2008.
+The legal requirements for an aerodrome certificate are prescribed within Acceptable Means of Compliance and Guidance Material, ADR.OR.B. - 1.2.3 Jersey Airport is certified by the Office of the Director of Civil Aviation pursuant to Article 125 of the Air Navigation (Jersey) Law 2024.
+The Licence reference is ADR-EGJJ-002 issued on 3rd July 2025 and it defines the conditions upon which the licence is issued. - 1.2.4 In addition, UK Reg (EU) No 139/2014 (the UK Aerodromes Regulations), ADR.OR.E.005 requires that each aerodrome operator establish and maintain an aerodrome manual, such that it "...contains or refers to all necessary information for the safe use, operation and maintenance of the aerodrome...".